jelle619/JelleZwie.rs/mkdocs/characters/docs/Dragon RP/Bluefire.md

 His night vision allows him to perceive his surroundings even in the darkest of conditions.
 He can also scare away predators with his glowing eyes which, in the dark, appear ever so slightly menacing.

 ### Crafty hands
 Dexterous hands allow him to handle objects with more ease compared to other dragons.
-Bluefire is also able to stand and walk on just his two hind feet.
+Bluefire is also able to stand and walk on just his two hind feet if he wanted to, at the cost of reduced speed.

 ### Soaring dragon
 Bluefire can use his wings to fly.